Belisario Betancur

-Belisario Betancur Cuartas (4 February 1923 – 7 December 2018) was a Colombian politician who served as the 26th President of Colombia from 1982 to 1986.
+Belisario Betancur Cuartas (4 February 1923 – 7 December 2018) was a Colombian politician who served as the 27th President of Colombia from 1982 to 1986.
 He was a member of the Colombian Conservative Party.
-His presidency was noted for its attempted peace talks with several Colombian guerilla groups.
+His presidency was noted for its attempted peace talks with several Colombian guerrilla groups.
 He was also one of the few presidents to abstain from participating in politics after leaving office.

 Early life

 Betancur was born in the Morro de la Paila district of the town of Amagá, Antioquia, in 1923.
 His parents were Rosendo Betancur, a blue-collar worker, and Ana Otilia Cuartas, a businesswoman.
 Betancur's mother died in 1950.
+He was of French descent.

 Betancur traveled to the city of Medellín, where he enrolled in the Universidad Pontificia Bolivariana.
 In 1955, Betancur graduated in jurisprudence and obtained a degree in law and economics.

 Political career

 Betancur began his political career as a deputy in the Antioquia Departmental Assembly, where he served from 1945 to 1947.
 He served as a Representative to the National Chamber for the departments of Cundinamarca and Antioquia, and was a member of the National Constituent Assembly from 1953 to 1957.

 Betancur was the Minister of Labor in 1963 and Ambassador to Spain from 1975 to 1977.

 He ran for president as an independent Conservative candidate in the election of 1970, coming in third.
 He again ran as the official Conservative candidate in the election of 1978, but was defeated by Julio César Turbay Ayala.